Home | Overview | Background | Assessment Method | Assessment Tool | Download | Link

 As shown in figure1, CASBEE was developed in the suite of architectural design process, starting from the pre-design stage and continuing through design and post design stages.

-Figure.1 The cyclical process of building design
+Figure 1.
+The cyclical process of building design

-CASBEE is composed of four assessment tools corresponding to the building lifecycle.
-"CASBEE Family" is the collective name for these four tools and the expanded tools for specific purposes, which are listed below.
-The CASBEE assessment tools are CASBEE for Pre-design, CASBEE for New Construction, CASBEE for Existing Building and CASBEE for Renovation, to serve at each stage of the design process.
-Each tool is intended for a separate purpose and target user, and is designed to accommodate a wide range of uses (offices, schools, apartments, etc.) in the evaluated buildings.
+Corresponding to the building lifecycle, CASBEE is composed of four assessment tools, CASBEE for Pre-design, CASBEE for New Construction, CASBEE for Existing Building and CASBEE for Renovation, and to serve at each stage of the design process (figure 2).
+CASBEE Family is the collective name for these four basic tools and the tools for specific purposes.
+Each tool is intended for the specific purpose and target users, and is designed to accommodate a wide range of building types (offices, schools, apartments, etc.).

-Figure.2 Building Lifecycle and Four Assessment Tools
+Figure 2.
+Building Lifecycle and Four Assessment Tools

-(please click the above image for enlarging.)
+(click the above image for enlarging.)

 CASBEE for Pre-design (underdevelopment)